Skip to content

 Balendra Shah

 47th Prime Minister of Nepal (since 27 March 2026, MP for Jhapa-5); former Mayor of Kathmandu (2022–2026).
 Rapper, structural engineer; joined RSP in Jan 2026 and led the party to victory in the 2026 election.
-Also holds the Defence portfolio and, since 22 April 2026, Home Affairs on an interim basis after Sudan Gurung's resignation.
+Also holds the Defence portfolio; held Home Affairs on an interim basis from 22 April 2026 until Sudan Gurung was reinstated as Home Minister on 9 June 2026.

 स्वर्णिम वाग्ले